percona/pmm/docs/configure-pmm/percona_platform/integrate_with_percona_platform.md

 To ensure that PMM can establish a connection to Percona Platform:

 ### Upgrade to PMM 2.27.0 or later
- Before connecting your PMM server to Percona Platform, make sure you are using PMM version 2.27 or newer.
+ Before connecting your PMM Server to Percona Platform, make sure you are using PMM version 2.27 or newer.
 Otherwise, upgrade your PMM installation beforehand.

  This is required because, starting with PMM 2.27, Percona Platform has replaced username/password authentication with access token authentication.
 Access-token authentication increases security and enables federated identity.